makrai/notes/bisk2004-ground-lang-bengio.md

     * include audio (Tsai+ 2019)
 * Semantic level representations emerge from ImageNet classification pretrain
   * class hypernyms.
 For example, the
-    * e.g.person class sub-divides into many professions and hobbies, like firefighter, gymnast, and doctor.
+    * egperson class sub-divides into many professions and hobbies, like firefighter, gymnast, and doctor.
 To differentiate such sibling classes,
     * lower-level charistics like clothing, hair, and typical surroundg scenes
     * allow for pixel level masks and skeletal modeling,